This post is sponsored by Stubb’s Legendary BAR-B-Q. All opinions are my own.

 - 1/4 cup chopped cilantro

-- In a large bowl combine the red cabbage, white cabbage, kale and carrots.
+- Add the red cabbage, white cabbage and carrots to the kale.
 Set aside.

 - In a blender, combine the ingredients for the peanut sauce and blend until smooth and creamy.
 Transfer to a serving bowl and set aside.